In this guide I cover how to use Paper’s digital pencil, watercolor, and ink tools and techniques to emulate their real world counterparts.

 Since mixing complements visually on canvas doesn’t result in a neutral gray in Paper, we can mix them another way.
 The results aren’t quite the same as if you were mixing oil paints on a real palette, but they get the job done.
-Here’s how to do it:
+Here’s how I do it:

-- Select the two complementary colors you wish to mix and put one in the Color Mixer by dragging it over, and the other in one of your open palette slots.
+Select the two complementary colors you wish to mix and put one in the Color Mixer by dragging it over, and the other in one of your open palette slots.

-- To neutralize them, do one full rotation of the Color Mixer with both complementary colors selected.
+To neutralize them, do one full rotation of the Color Mixer with both complementary colors selected.

-- Finally tap the color in the Mixer and slide the saturation (middle bar) down somewhere between 10–20% to dull it.
+Finally tap the color in the Mixer and slide the saturation (middle bar) down somewhere between 10–20% to dull it.